pleonova/pleonova.github.io/_posts/2018-08-21-jd-classification.md

 **Frequent terms establish the baseline knowledge expected in both roles, while frequent but unique terms per role highlight key differences.**

-It is no surprise that *sql* and *analysis* show up frequently in both postings.
+It is no surprise that *sql* and *analysis* show up frequently in both postings (see chart below).
 What is interesting, however, is that *statistics* shows up in both.
 Context is very important; the words that show up surrounding this term provide additional information about the level of expertise required.
 Upon further inspection, it looks like this term frequently shows up alongside a list of other quantitative degrees, for both roles, so it is less surprising than it was at initial glance.
 Another term that appears frequently for both is *python*.
 The frequency of which this word shows up for Data Scientist roles is, however, significantly higher than the times it appears in data analyst JDs.
 Almost 90% of the data science roles contain the key term, while only 60% of the data analyst JDs have it, indicating that python is an expected skill for a data scientist.

 <img src="https://github.com/pleonova/jd-classifier/blob/master/Images/TorandoChart_TermSensitivity_BothRoles.png" width="400" align="center">

 Surveying the top terms for just a Data Scientist, results in a collection of words that are more technical in nature.
-Some of the top terms are: *machine learning*, *platform*, *algorithms*, *models*, *java*, *programming*, *development*.
+Some of the top terms are: *machine learning*, *platform*, *algorithms*, *models*, *java*, *programming*, *development* (see left chart below).
 Because data science is more of a mix of a statistician and a computer scientist, these terms are not surprising at all.

 <img src="https://github.com/pleonova/jd-classifier/blob/master/Images/TorandoChart_TermSensitivity_DataScientist.png" width="400"> <img src="https://github.com/pleonova/jd-classifier/blob/master/Images/TorandoChart_TermSensitivity_Analyst.png" width="400" align="right">